mhs/sms-spec/README.markdown

 Add the folloing to you env.rb file:

 <pre>
-require 'text_spec'
+require 'sms_spec'
-require 'text_spec/cucumber'
+require 'sms_spec/cucumber'
 </pre>

-This loads the text\_spec RSpec helpers into your cucumber wold.
+This loads the sms\_spec RSpec helpers into your cucumber wold.
 Then, run the following to generate the text\_messsage\_steps.rb file:

 <pre>
-rails generate text_spec:steps
+rails generate sms_spec:steps
 </pre>